Effective Date: January 4, 2021

 If you do not wish to receive such promotional communications, you may notify Nexar at any time by sending an e-mail to: firstname.lastname@example.org, changing your communications preferences in your user profile settings, or by following the “unsubscribe”, “stop”, “opt-out” or “change e-mail preferences” instructions contained in the promotional communications you receive.

 8. Data Security

 We and our hosting services implement systems, applications and procedures to secure your Personal Data, to minimize the risks of theft, damage, loss of information, or unauthorized access or use of information.
-These measures provide sound industry-standard security.
+These measures provide sound industry-standard security, confirmed also by Nexar’s ISO/IEC 27001 and 27018 certifications.
 However, although we make efforts to protect your privacy and data, we cannot and do not guarantee the absolute protection and security of any Personal Data stored with us or with any third parties.

 9. Data Subject Rights

 If you wish to exercise your privacy rights under any applicable law, including (to the extent applicable) the EU General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), such as the right to request access to, and rectification or erasure of your Personal Data held with Nexar, or to port such Personal Data, please log into the Platform, and select either the “Export” or “Delete” options in your account dashboard settings.

 If you wish to exercise your right to restrict or object to such Personal Data’s processing, or the right to equal services and prices (each to the extent available to you under the laws which apply to you) – please contact us by e-mail at: email@example.com.